-- b.
-Council provides direction and oversight to, and requires accountability from, BCNU Appointed Officers regarding organizational decisions and actions. - c.
+- Council provides direction and oversight to, and requires accountability from, BCNU Appointed Officers regarding organizational decisions and actions. - c.
 Council's effectiveness depends on all Elected Officers understanding their role as leaders and decision makers guiding the BCNU, and demonstrating high standards of ethical and professional conduct. - d.
 Elected Officers must act personally, and jointly with other Elected Officers, in the best interests of the BCNU as a whole, and without regard to their personal interests. - 2.
 Responsibilities of Elected Officers - a.
 Elected Officers must be loyal and act honestly, in good faith, and in the best interests of the BCNU.
-Elected Officers are also accountable to Members. - b.
-Elected Officers must avoid conflicts of interest, maintain confidentiality regarding BCNU matters, and disclose to the BCNU any information they might obtain that could be considered material to BCNU's objectives or operations. - c.
+Elected Officers are also accountable to Members. - Elected Officers must avoid conflicts of interest, maintain confidentiality regarding BCNU matters, and disclose to the BCNU any information they might obtain that could be considered material to BCNU's objectives or operations. - c.
 Elected Officers are expected to exercise skill and judgment, take the time to review and consider Council and Council Committee materials in advance of meetings, and participate in learning opportunities related to their role as an Elected Officer. - 3.
-Anti-Racism, Allyship, Cultural Safety, and Humility - a.
-Elected Officers are expected to recognize that systemic racism exists within society and that Members' access to the BCNU's services and the BCNU's representation of Members should be equitable. - b.
-As leaders and decision makers, Elected Officers are expected to: - Learn about and understand the impacts and effects of discrimination and racism within Canadian society on Indigenous Peoples and other traditionally disadvantaged groups as the BCNU works to develop a culturally safe organization through a consistent and continuous practice of cultural awareness, humility, and safety in discussions and decision making; and - Apply learnings in daily practice and promote equity, diversity, and inclusion in terms of Members' access to the BCNU's services and the BCNU's representation of Members.
+Anti-Racism, Cultural Safety, and Humility - a.
+Elected Officers are expected to recognize that systemic racism and discrimination exists within society and that Members' access to the BCNU's services and the BCNU's representation of Members should be equitable. - b.
+As leaders and decision makers, Elected Officers are expected to: - i.
+Learn about and understand the impacts and effects of racism and discrimination on Indigenous Peoples; - ii.
+Learn about and understand the impacts and effects of racism and discrimination on other traditionally disadvantaged groups; - Develop a culturally safe anti-racist organization through a consistent and continuous practice of cultural awareness, humility, and safety in discussions and decision making; and - iv.
+Apply learnings in daily practice and promote equity, diversity, and inclusion in terms of Members' access to the BCNU's services and the BCNU's representation of Members.